ionic-team/stencil/BREAKING_CHANGES.md

 ### Collection's package.json

-Stencil One has chaged the internal folder structure of the `dist` folder, and some entry-points are located in different location:
+Stencil One has changed the internal folder structure of the `dist` folder, and some entry-points are located in different location:

 - **"module"**: `dist/esm/index.js` => `dist/index.mjs`
 - **"jsnext:main**": `dist/esm/es2017/index.js` => `dist/esm/index.mjs`